smoh/comoving-stars-d3js/README.md

 # Comoving-stars-d3js

-This repository contains code used to make [d3js](https://d3js.org)-based interactive visualization of comoving stars.
+This repository contains code used to make a [d3js](https://d3js.org)-based interactive visualization of comoving stars.
 A live demo can be found [here](http://www.smoh.space/vis/gaia-comoving-stars/).

 ## Usage

-To serve locally, start a webserver so that resources needed can be located.
+To serve locally, start a webserver so that the resources needed can be located.
 If you have python, you can simply do
 ```
 # python 2